Knowledge-enhanced Visual-Language Pretraining for Computational Pathology

 \textbf{Zero-shot Patch Classification.} This task involves zero-shot classification on patch-level pathology images.
-Specifically, at inference time, we randomly select one template from the 21 templates in CONCH~\cite{lu2023towards} and one type synonym from the corresponding name list (exhibited in Supplementary Materials) to yield a text prompt for each type, repeated for 100 times in every experiment.
-Following PLIP~\cite{huang2023leveraging} and Quilt1m~\cite{ikezogwo2024quilt}, we adopt these patch-level pathology image datasets: BACH~\cite{aresta2019bach}, NCT-CRC-HE-100K~\cite{kather2018100}, KatherColon~\cite{kather2019predicting}, LC25000~\cite{borkowski2019lung}, RenalCell~\cite{brummer2022integrative}, SICAP~\cite{silva2020going}, SkinCancer~\cite{kriegsmann2022deep}, WSSS4LUAD~\cite{han2022wsss4luad}.
-Each dataset include multiple types of cell micrographs stained by Hematoxylin and Eosin.
+Specifically, at inference time, we randomly select one template from the 21 templates in CONCH~\cite{lu2023towards} and one type synonym from the corresponding name list (exhibited in Supplementary Materials) to yield a text prompt for each type, e.g. a histopathological image of CLASSNAME.~(template) + beast invasive carcinoma (synonym) $\rightarrow$ a histopathological image of beast invasive carcinoma.
+This process is repeated 100 times in every experiment.
+Following PLIP~\cite{huang2023leveraging} and Quilt1M~\cite{ikezogwo2024quilt}, we adopt these patch-level pathology image datasets: BACH~\cite{aresta2019bach}, NCT-CRC-HE-100K~\cite{kather2018100}, KatherColon~\cite{kather2019predicting}, LC25000~\cite{borkowski2019lung}, RenalCell~\cite{brummer2022integrative}, SICAP~\cite{silva2020going}, SkinCancer~\cite{kriegsmann2022deep}, WSSS4LUAD~\cite{han2022wsss4luad}.
+Each dataset includes multiple types of H\&E stained cell micrographs.